wwylele/teakra/src/apbp.md

 ### Semaphore channels

 There are two 16-bit semaphore channels for two directions, `CPU->DSP` and `DSP->CPU`.
-Writing to `SET_SEMAPHORE` from side A or `ACH_SEMAPHORE` from side B changes the semaphore value of direction `A->B`.
+Writing to `SET_SEMAPHORE` from side A or `ACK_SEMAPHORE` from side B changes the semaphore value of direction `A->B`.
 Semaphore value change also changes the corresponding `S` bit (See the calculation above).
 Changing in mask is also reflected in the `S` bit immediately.
 Whenever a `0->1` transition for `S` is detected, interrupt is fired on B side.

 ## CPU side MMIO